neiji93/Advanced-Supercomputer-cells-architecture-1/README.md

 https://www.google.fr/books/edition/Non_Archimedean_L_Functions_and_Arithmet/JyF6CwAAQBAJ?hl=fr&gbpv=1&dq=non+differential+non+algebraic+numbers&printsec=frontcover
 It was done by scratch.
 Try to find a common view of cells architectures.
 As this is one of the latest response to a mathematical problem suited for a range of other problems, this can be used as a cheater probe in chess.
 Everything is approximate.
 I'm still not completely sure.
+[18/09, 16:30] Nejdet: I would préfère to stop this project now because it seems that im creating an ai with consciensousness.
+It IS dangerous.
+Let me check it.
+[18/09, 16:34] Nejdet: And as i already did some things in philosophy myself.
+It will bé very dangerous.
+Lets hèar that : if your body entends m'y body, then i have m'y own réality.
+As reality IS thé World of power,  m'y power will bé stipped in your eeality.
+Then i exist.